 Get Hair, Health & Science News

-For women in particular, says one study published in The British Medical Journal, hair is closely tied to identity, femininity, and sexuality.
-“About 40% of women with alopecia have had marital problems as a consequence,” the authors write, “and about 63% claim to have had career-related problems.”
+For women in particular, hair is closely tied to identity, femininity, and sexuality.
+“About 40% of women with alopecia have had marital problems as a consequence,” the authors of one study published in The British Medical Journal write, “and about 63% claim to have had career-related problems.”
 These women are also more prone to anxiety and depression than women who don’t experience hair loss.

 Fortunately, there are many things you can do to help manage hair loss and its psychological effects.
 Here are just a few of them: